hrgunn/MLH/SQL Intro/README.md

 * Let's change the one that belongs to the movie "semi-pro" to the actual character name "Jackie Moon"

 ```
-UPDATE william SET character = "Jackie Moon" WHERE movie = "Semi-Pro"
+UPDATE william SET character = "Jackie Moon" WHERE movie = "Semi-Pro";
 ```
 * Be careful with not using a unique identifier for the WHERE statement.
-You wll be editing all of the values that pass the conditions parameter
+You will be editing all of the values that pass the conditions parameter
 * For example lets run another update

 ```